melezhik/jam/README.md

 [Pinto](http://search.cpan.org/perldoc?Pinto) is an application for creating and managing a custom CPAN-like repository of Perl modules.

 Pjam is a tool which  enables *automatic* creation of  [perl](http://www.perl.org/) applications distribution archives from source code.
-Pjam enables continues integration in PERL.
-Right now pjam fits only Module::Build based projects ( Build.PL should be provided ) kept under [subversion SCM](http://subversion.tigris.org/), but I may change this if interest will be shown.
+So pjam can be used in continues integration for PERL.
+Current version only supports Module::Build based projects ( valid Build.PL should be provided ) kept under [subversion SCM](http://subversion.tigris.org/), but it may be changed if interest will be shown.

 # client and server
-Pjam consists of two parts: pjam client  - is the command line utility to take all operations and [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) to provide remote access to pjam client with limited api.
+Pjam consists of two parts: pjam client  - is the command line utility to take all operations and [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) to provide remote access to pjam client's limited api.

 # prerequisites and conventions
 - pinto client should be installed; `pinto` command should be in PATH.